sidiousvic/sidious.pizza/README.md

 Follow [Lume](https://lume.land/docs/overview/about-lume/) documentation to modify layouts, templates, processors, plugins and more.

-[This is a processor](processors/optimizePics9000.ts) to optimize images with HTML features such as `preload` and `fetchpriority` automatically.

 ## Styles

 Styles are bundled and minified with [LightningCSS](https://lightningcss.dev/) on build and [inlined with the base layout](_includes/layouts/base.vto).